-Whether you're an online business or on-ground one, you've probably heard of content marketing and how businesses across the globe are using it to rank on Google, drive traffic, and sales – among other things.
+Whether you're an online business or an on-ground one, you've probably heard of content marketing and how businesses across the globe are using it to rank on Google and drive traffic, and sales – among other things.

 You may have even attempted to dabble in content marketing but not everyone has the time or resources to enter the vast world of content.

 Although the focus on content began decades ago in the west, namely the United States and Europe, it's now making its Yeti-sized footprint in the Middle East.

 It's literally taking the Middle East and North Africa (MENA) region by storm with no plans of calming down.